Book2009/FE-NOC/README.md

 </p>

+### **Our Goal And Passion**

 Our goal is to create a robot that can operate similarly to a self-driving car, with the hope of integrating it with an actual automobile.
 This is the first step toward our future goal of helping our country and inventing new things.
 Additionally, via participating in this competition, we have developed and learned numerous skills like collaboration, imagination, and foresight.
 We also desired to meet new friends from other nations in order to exchange cultures.
 Furthermore, we intend to utilize the experience we have obtained from this tournament to better ourselves and mentor our junior at school.

+### **Work Schedule**

-Additionaly, we made a detailed working plan showing our devotion, cooperation, and planning capabilities.
+We made a detailed working plan showing our devotion, cooperation, and planning capabilities.
 Such a plan will enable us to coordinate our time and resources effectively and efficiently in achieving our lofty pursuits.

 <p align="center">
     <img src="https://github.com/ThanyawutII/Test/blob/main/Screenshot%202024-10-02%20154054.png" />